What is a 1099-K? How to report 1099-K income on a tax return.

 First, we’ll explore the answer to “what is a 1099-K used for?”
 Form 1099-K is an IRS form.
 It deals with card payments and third-party network transactions.
 Your business uses the information on Form 1099-K when it files a tax return.

-For tax year 2022: Form 1099-K is issued to small business owners from a third-party service that processed more than $600 worth of payments, regardless of the number of individual payments or transactions.
-This is a significant decrease in the reporting threshold from previous tax law.
+For tax year 2023: The IRS has announced a phased transition.
+For tax year 2024, Form 1099-K will be issued to small business owners from a third-party service that processed more than $5,000 worth of payments, regardless of the number of individual payments or transactions.
+This represents a significant decrease in the reporting threshold in prior years.

 Let’s review what expenses you can deduct from your business income when you receive credit card payment transactions reported on a 1099-K form.
 While there may be others, here are some potential 1099-K deductions: